DU-Bii/module-1-Environnement-Unix/seance3/tutorial/scripting.md

 # Automatisation: script writing

+## Goals

+- Understanding the basic concepts of scripting
+- Writing a simple script
+- Using loops
+- Using tests
+- Reading command-line arguments
+- Executing a script

 ## Writing a script

 Writing a proper script is an essential part of doing analyses on a computer.